Court Injunction stops Ma'alaea Plantation Project.

 Click here for access to Legislative Website for Hawaii State Legislature and latest news on State issues.

-The following businesses/individuals have generously supported MCA in the past and most recently for our 2014 Silent Auction.
-Please express your appreciation by saying thank you and whenever possible supporting them in return with your patronage and business!
+The following businesses/individuals have a history of generously supporting MCA.
+Please express your appreciation by saying thank you and whenever possible supporting them in return with your patronage and business: